Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL step-by-step - Mobile app innovation.md

 ### Task 6: Connect iOS & Android apps in App Center to Team Services and configure/launch build

-1. Navigate to <https://appcenter.ms/apps>, and locate the iOS app you created in the previous steps.
+1. Navigate to <https://appcenter.ms/apps>, and select the iOS app you created in the previous steps.

 2. Select the ![Build icon](images/Hands-onlabstep-by-step-Mobileappinnovationimages/media/image26.png "Build icon") icon in the left-hand menu.